 Now let’s get to the fun part: The cat toys!

-In other words, there isn’t a single best puzzle feeder for cats that will appeal to every single cat out there.
-There are many really good ones, but if it doesn’t appeal to your cat then it’s not a good choice for them.
-While this isn’t a simple answer, the truth is that you’ll need to experiment a bit.
-Thankfully, it will be fun to give the different feeder toys a try and you’ll get to know your cat a lot better.
+There isn’t a single best puzzle feeder for cats that will appeal to every single cat out there.
+There are many really good ones, but the truth is that you’ll need to experiment a bit.
+Look at this an opportunity to get to know your cat a lot better!

 What Types Of Puzzle Feeders Are There?